 Make the Compound Butter

-• Combine room temperature salted butter, fresh minced garlic, finely chopped parsley, and onion powder.
+• Combine room temperature unsalted butter, fresh minced garlic, finely chopped parsley, and onion powder.
 Mix well and set aside.

 Spatchcock the Chicken